sarken/frontend-docs-test/patterns/regions.md

   </ol>
 </div>

-<h3 id="dashboard-region">Dashboard region</h3>
+## Dashboard region

-The dashboard is the second region, styled in [ 04-region-dashboard.css](https://github.com/otwcode/otwarchive/blob/master/public/stylesheets/site/2.0/04-region-dashboard.css).
+The dashboard is the second region, styled in [04-region-dashboard.css](https://github.com/otwcode/otwarchive/blob/master/public/stylesheets/site/2.0/04-region-dashboard.css).
 It does not appear on every page, but when it *is* on the page, it comes after the header and before the main region.

 <div class="diagram">
   <ol>